BranchMetrics/web-branch-deep-linking-attribution/docs/web/3_branch_web.md

 other hand, the deepview is configured with the option *`open_app`* being false, the CTA is to try to open app, and to visit the platform-appropriate app stores if the open-app attempt failes.

-If *branch.deepview* has not been called and *silent* is not set to true, an error will arise with a reminder to call *branch.deepview* first.
+If *branch.deepview* has not been called, an error will arise with a reminder to call *branch.deepview* first.

 ##### Usage
 ```js